+Name: Previous fixed term e xclusions: Current fixed term exclusion:

+Class

+Class: 1885 :

-Name: Previous fixed term exclusions: Current fixed term exclusion Class Class: Dravious metions taken (if m anlianta) If the child five all tarms avaluations, the an author strategies/adaptations have · · fixed term exclusions, then what siraregies/dadpranoris ridvo c been implemented io prevern a form ici exclosion: on and reference to the positive Learner: olicy.
+Dravious metions taken (if m anlianta) If the child five all tarms avaluations, the an author

+strategies/adaptations have fixed term exclusions, then what

+siraregies/dadpranoris ridvo c been implemented io prevern a form ici exclosion:

+on and reference to the positive

+Learner: olicy.
 Coula aetali nere Staff: actions had on other individuals.

+Learner. sidii.

-Leamer. sidii. - ne time?
-A summary of of thoughts of fee elings of both staff and learners involved in the incident.
-Cl Learner: Staff: Who has been affected?
+- ne time?
+A summary of of thoughts of fee elings of both staff and learners

+involved in the incident.
+Cl

+Learner: Staff:

+Who has been affected?
 A summary of feelings o earners involved in the incident.

+Learner: Staff:

-Learner: Staff: What have we learnt and w hat can we change? his needs to take account of knowledge each of lerstand how their actions have 1 1 iers/hotspots so c hanges can be made to prevent similar behaviours reoccurrii Learner: ng.
-Staff: Leamer. sidii. ners' emotional support plan and agreed targets, so both I outcomes. earner and statt kno ow now to supp port achievement of successful Learner: Staff: 204 o.a Parent's view/comments: Date of next review meeting (if applies bla): Date of next review meeting (If applicable): Is an AAA or a Positive Handling Plan now needed?
+What have we learnt and w hat can we change? his needs to take account of knowledge each of

+lerstand how their actions have

+1 1 iers/hotspots so c hanges can be made to prevent

+similar behaviours reoccurrii Learner: ng.
+Staff:

+Leamer. siuii.

+ners' emotional support plan and

+agreed targets, so both I outcomes. earner and statt kno ow now to supp port achievement of successful

+Learner: Staff:

+-545 o.a

+Parent's view/comments:

+Date of south and the section of the

+Date of next review meeting (If applicable):

+Is an AAA or a Positive Handling Plan now needed?

 Has the learners Emotional support plan been updated and communicated?

 Signed (Learner) Signed (Parent/Carer) Signed (Staff)